UGAWG/adapt-benchmarks/cube-cylinder/README.md

 Geometry is provided in STEP format and EGADS with an initial tessellation.

-There are two metric fields,
+There are three metric fields,

+## linear

 ```
    + h_x^-2   0      0    +